stackblitz-labs/pkg.pr.new/README.md

 # Continuous Releases <span><img src="https://emoji.slack-edge.com/TFHDVN56F/stackblitz/fd010078dcccebca.png" width="30" /></span>

-With Stackblitz CR, each of your commits and pull requests would trigger an instant release.
+With pkg-pr-new, each of your commits and pull requests would trigger an instant release.
 This enables users to access features and bug-fixes without the need to wait for release cycles using npm or pull request merges.

 - 🚀 Instant Builds
 - 🛠️ Github Workflows Friendly